vpinball/b2s-backglass/README.md

 The **B2S_ScreenResIdentifier** tool included in the package will help you alter your *.res files and add or remove the comment lines.
 B2S_ScreenResIdentifier will now warn with a red background if the scaling is not set to 100% on your screens.
-You can even "throw" one of the res files on the execuatable and it will edit it for you (the first parameter when started on a command line is the filename to a res file).
+You can even "throw" one of the res files on the executable and it will edit it for you (the first parameter when started on a command line is the filename to a res file).
 It is now possible to turn off saving comments.
-Any manual entered comments will be overwritten!
+Any manual entered comments will be removed!

 ## B2S.Backglass Designer